saaspassport/saaspassport.com/deal.md

 ### Changes

-This version of our terms replace any earlier version of our terms you may have agreed to.
+This version of our terms replaces any earlier version you may have agreed to.

-If we update these terms, you will need to agree to them in order to keep accessing and using {{name}}.
+If we update these terms again, you will need to agree to them in order to keep accessing and using {{name}}.

 ### Side Deals